Bake or Break

 Instructions

 1. Place the butter in a medium saucepan.
 Cook over medium heat, stirring occasionally, until the butter melts and foams.
-Continue cooking until the foam subsides, brown specks form in the bottom of the pan, and the butter turns nut brown (8-10 minutes).
+Continue cooking until the foam subsides, brown specks form in the bottom of the pan, and the butter turns a nutty brown (8-10 minutes).

-2. Pour the butter through a strainer* into the bowl of a stand mixer.
-Beat on medium-low speed for 5-7 minutes to cool the butter to room temperature.
+2. If you want to remove the browned bits, pour the butter through a strainer into the bowl of a stand mixer.* Beat on medium-low speed for 5-7 minutes to cool the butter to room temperature.

 3. Whisk together the flour, cream of tartar, cinnamon, baking soda, and salt.
 Set aside.